samkazemian/DecentralBank/Maker/README.md

 Unlike in Ethereum where the primary constraint is speed and gas, with faster block times the main constraint in EOS is RAM so our approach was taken from the angle of a more space efficient implementation, and a simpler view of the computation overall.

-On that last note, we also omit the calculation of stability fees on an APR basis on favor of a fixed percentage fee upon every draw action executed on a CDP.
-Moreover, our voting and referendum procedure has a common sense nature.
+On that last note, we also omit the calculation of stability fees on a global basis as in multi-collateral Dai (whenever debt is being taken on or repaid, the fee is minted into the contract's balance and incremented onto a CDP's debt), in favor of an APR-based deduction in VTO upon every wipe action executed on a CDP (closer to single-collateral Dai).
+Moreover, our voting and referendum procedure has a very common sense nature:

 Any account may create a proposal, and as many varying proposals as desired, but we do constrain proposals per CDP type.
 Only one proposal may be active (in voting) per CDP type (new or modification of existing).